 - Address user needs in priority market segments;

 - Maximise benefits to European citizens.

-Fundamental Elements complements the EU’s Horizon 2020 research programme.
-Horizon 2020, on the one hand, aims to foster adoption of Galileo and EGNOS mostly via content and application development and supports the integration of services provided by these programmes into devices and their commercialisation2.
-Fundamental Elements, on the other hand, focuses on supporting the development of innovative chipset and receiver technologies that industry would not yet invest in on its own initiative, thus accelerating their integration of Galileo and EGNOS into market-ready devices.
+Fundamental Elements complements the EU’s Horizon 2020 and also with its successor Horizon Europe research programmes.
+Horizon Europe, on the one hand, aims to foster adoption of Galileo, EGNOS and Copernicus mostly via content and application development and supports the integration of services provided by these programmes into devices and their commercialisation.
+Fundamental Elements, on the other hand, focuses on supporting the development of innovative chipset and receiver technologies that industry would not yet invest in on its own initiative, thus accelerating their integration of Galileo, EGNOS and Copernicus into market-ready devices.

 Using the GNSS downstream value chain, it is possible to visualise the logic between the two research and development initiatives as shown in the figure below.

 Fundamental Elements projects aim to develop market-ready chipsets, receivers and antennas.
 The markets targeted by these end-products comprise, in varying proportions, end-users from all segments, including: Aviation and Drones, Consumer Solution, Agriculture, Geomatics, Rail, Road, Maritime, Infrastructures, Energy, Finance and Space.